Mitsubishi Corporation

 Okinawa

 Okinawa is where Mitsubishi Corporation (MC) started its research of coral reefs in 2005.
-Professor Yoshimi Suzuki of Shizuoka University leads this project, which is a partnership between Shizuoka University, University of the Ryukyus and Earthwatch Japan (an international environmental NGO), to elucidate the causes and mechanism of the coral bleaching phenomenon, to conserve reef health, and to establish and disseminate scientific recovery methods.
-MC partakes in a program by which 10 volunteers are dispatched twice a year.
-The volunteers, half from MC and half from outside MC, take part in time-consuming manual tasks such as the sampling of ocean water, the studying of underwater topography, and the collecting of coral samples.
+Professor Yoshimi Suzuki of Shizuoka University leads this project, which is a partnership between Shizuoka University, University of the Ryukyus, to elucidate the causes and mechanism of the coral bleaching phenomenon, to conserve reef health, and to establish and disseminate scientific recovery methods.

 Details of the Okinawa Site: